HIDEHIRA Nuri (Lacquerware)

 Although Fujiwara’s influence subsequently declined, by the end of the Edo era (1600-1868), the production of lacquerware was in full swing in the village of Koromogawa near Hiraizumi, where it continues to this day.

 The robust nature of Hidehara lacquerware comes from its priming undercoat, which is made of local materials.
 The decorative motifs are based on those of an ancient bowl and include a distinctive Genji cloud motif and the yusoku hishimonyo a diamond motif.
 Although the gold leaf decorations may evoke the initial response, on closer inspection, the final top coat of black and vermilion lacquer and decorations play their own part in tempering the tone of the work, allowing the true beauty of the lacquer to shine through.
 Products include mainly bowls and trays, but also candy bowls, stacking boxes (jubako), tea ceremony implements and flower vases.

-Hidehira nuri uses hon-kataji, which said to be the strongest of lacquer base coatings.
-Based on traditional decorations long passed down in the region, the primary patterns of Hidehira lacquering are the “Genji gumo” cloud motif, and “Yusoku hishi monyo”, which is a combination of many diamond shapes.
-At first glance, Hidehira lacquered pieces may appear very gorgeous due to the gold leaf used in their designs.
-If the piece is taken in the hand and examined closely, though, it can be seen that the very top coat of black or red lacquer and decorations have a finish that suppresses any excess brilliance, which allows the natural glossy beauty of the lacquer to be fully enjoyed.
+Hidehira-nuri uses hon-kataji, which said to be the strongest of lacquer base coatings.
+Based on traditional decorations passed down through many generations in the region, the primary patterns of Hidehira lacquerware are the Genji gumo cloud motif, and the Yusoku hishi monyo diamond motif.
+At first glance, Hidehira lacquerware may appear lacquerware due to its use of gold leaf.
+However, when examined closely, the top coat of black or red lacquer and decorations possess a finish that restrains any excess brilliance, allowing the natural glossy beauty of the lacquer to be fully appreciated.